matthewjmiller/mattmiller/CV.md

 Review of Sarah Beckwith, *Shakespeare and the Grammar of Forgiveness.* In *Ecumenica Journal of Theatre and Performance* 4.2 (2011).

 ### Literary

+Review of Patrick Laurie, *Native: Life in a Vanishing Landscape.* Forthcoming in *Front Porch Republic.*

 Review of Meghan O'Gieblyn, *Interior States.* Forthcoming in *The Cresset.*